We offer removal & suppression services for negative articles on news websites, online newspapers, and blogs.

 First, you can contact the editor or the writer of the story and ask them to remove it.
 Hopefully, you’ve already tried this.
 If you haven’t, make sure you are extremely nice in your approach.
 Be truthful and explain how the story is causing you to lose customers and may put you out of business.
 If the story is false or needs corrections, you might gently ask the writer to update the article, so that it paints a more positive picture.
 If you’re genuine and kind, you might get results, but in our experience, that’s pretty rare.

-The second thing you can do is try to suppress the article.
+The second thing you can do is try to push down the negative article in Google.
 You can attempt to do this yourself by creating new websites, social media sites, and getting published on other authority websites, but many find this to be a time consuming process that is very slow to work.
 We offer suppression services which push the negative story off page 1 of Google.

 The third option is removal.
 What’s nice about removal is that the you nip the problem right at the root.
 Unlike suppression, you never have to worry about it coming back when Google changes it’s algorithm.
 The bad news story is gone for good.
 And the best news is that our removal service is guaranteed, which means you don’t pay unless the article is gone.